lore/lore/README.md

 Convention driven framework for React + Redux applications.
 Heavily opinionated and highly respectful.
 Built on React, Webpack, Redux and React-Router.

-### NOT RECOMMENDED FOR PRODUCTION
-**PLEASE NOTE**: Lore is not currently recommended for use in production.
-It is still in active development, and among other reasons, does not yet have built in support for pagination (coming soon).
-Additionally, the project does not yet support a dedicated ES6 experience, which we know many of you will prefer (also coming soon).

 ### Orientation